Growing Up Raising You (Gabby Barrett) → Teaching You: A Teacher's Anthem

 Related reading

-Becky Cheung came to us with a simple request: take Gabby Barrett's parenting ballad "Growing Up Raising You" and swap "raising" for "teaching."
+Becky Cheung came to us with a simple request.
+Take Gabby Barrett's parenting ballad "Growing Up Raising You" and swap "raising" for "teaching."
 One word change, but it reframes the entire song from a parent's love letter into a teacher's anthem.

 What Changed